 What shape is the crate?
 What do we know about that shape?

-How many bottles can she get into her crate?
+How many cartons can she get into her crate?

-- You will probably need to call them all together at some stage to see how many arrangements they have come up with.
-Put children’s names to the different arrangements.
-Let them put their pictures of the bottle arrangements on the wall so that the class can refer to them.
+- Have them display their solutions so that the class can refer to them.
 These can be added to if another one is discovered.